 True black is rare and difficult; it is defined by the absence of light.
 There are situations where black is totally fine: Deathwatch Space Marines, full-on Death Knights, creatures you might find in The Void or a black hole.
 It’s up to you to decide when to break the rules.
-However, if your knight or rogue is going to wear a black cloak, I tend to mix in just a tiny amount of a dark or true blue.
+However, if your knight or rogue is going to wear a black cloak, I tend to mix in just a tiny amount of dark or true blue.

 But if you need something to disappear, like a magic cape, or a science fiction camouflage?
 Well, that is where Black 3.0 comes in.
 This is not an endorsement, nor are we being paid to write about this paint.
 I got my hands on a bottle recently, and have a love-hate relationship with the stuff.
-Its quite thick, like oatmeal compared to cream-of-wheat of Citadel paints.
-But the effect?
-Amazing.
-If there are details you want to see on the model, Black 3.0 is not for you, because it absorbs most light.
+It’s quite thick, like oatmeal compared to the cream-of-wheat of Citadel paints.
+However, the effect is amazing.
+If there are details you want to see on the model, Black 3.0 is not for you, as it absorbs most light.

-One; THIN YOUR PAINT!
-I know I haven’t covered this, but thinning your paint is always a good idea.
-When I put paint of my palate, I typically add a drop or two of water to it to help the paint flow and get a nice smooth finish.
-Yes, you may need more than one coat, looking at you, yellow, but you’ll get a nice, smooth coat of paint.
+While I haven’t covered this, thinning your paint is always a good idea.
+When I put paint on my palate, I typically add a drop or two of water to help the paint flow and get a nice smooth finish.
+Yes, you may need more than one coat — looking at you, yellow — but you’ll get a nice, smooth coat of paint.

-Four; If you’re an airbrusher, the bottle suggests a 60/40 paint to water mix.
-I recommend a 50/50 or 40/60 mix to still get some detail.
+If you’re an airbrusher, the bottle suggests a 60/40 paint-to-water mix.
+However, I recommend a 50/50 or 40/60 mix to still get some detail.